|

 Autocar, 13 June 1968

-The new Daimler Limousine
+The new Daimler Limousine |

-This is a very early article.
-Near the end, it lists the
+Near the end, the article lists the

 UK dealers appointed as limousine distributors in the UK: